destroyerdust/DestroyerBot/README.md

 - `MONGO_CONNECTION_STRING`: MongoDB connection string for database storage
 - `MONGO_DATABASE_NAME`: Name of the MongoDB database to use
 - `LOG_LEVEL`: Set the logging level (default: info, options: trace, debug, info, warn, error, fatal)
+- `NOMINATIM_CONTACT`: Contact email used with the Nominatim geocoding API (per their usage policy)

 ## Database